Skip to content

 [delay]

 This number specifies the approximate delay between displaying one bmp file and the next.
 Units are milliseconds.
 In the example above, Dink walking has a "43" millisecond delay between each bmp file.
 See sp_frame_delay() for more information.
+You do not have to set a delay - you can leave this value out and the Dink Engine will still read all the other paramaters correctly, leaving out the delay.

 [X coord] [Y coord]

 These two numbers are used to set the depth dot for the bmp.
 This is important to get right so that Dink and other sprites walk around it in a somewhat realistic manner.
 The two numbers are referenced from the top left hand corner of the bmp file in terms of pixels.
+Note that negative values will not work.

 load_sequence_now graphics\dink\walk\ds-w1- 71 43 38 72 -14 -9 14 9